xieyuheng/inner/LATER.md

-propagator -- a language for propagator model -- to experiment with type checking "essentials of compilation" -- learn about compilation -- using x-forth learn pytorch and tinygrad -- tinygrad v.s. little learner readonly.link -- be like sourcehut
+propagator -- a language for propagator model -- to experiment with type checking "essentials of compilation" -- learn about compilation -- using x-forth learn pytorch and tinygrad -- tinygrad vs. little learner readonly.link -- be like sourcehut

 # category